jbangdev/k8s-cli-java/README.md

 # k8s-cli-java project

 This project is an example of how to extend kubernetes cli (kubectl) with a Java application.
 It demonstrates the use of Kubernetes [client-java](https://github.com/kubernetes-client/java) and access the Kubernetes API.
-In order to be a kubectl plugin it is necessary to have a file which uses the defined naming convention of `kube-<plugin-name>`.
+In order to be a kubectl plugin it is necessary to have a file which uses the defined naming convention of `kubectl-<plugin-name>`.
 This is a challenge in Java, but can be done with `jbang`.
 In order to provide a good CLI experience [picocli](https://picocli.info/) is used.

 ## Prerequisites